-If the system-environment has initial correlations, then the reduced dynamical map describing the system evolution is described by ``not completely positive" (NCP) maps.
-NCP-maps capture the effect of initial correlations on the subsequent dynamics, since in the presence of correlations, the marginal states and the correlation matrix are not independant.
+For such initially correlated system-environment dynamics, the reduced dynamical map describing the system evolution is described by ``not completely positive" (NCP) maps.
+NCP-maps capture the effect of initial correlations on the subsequent dynamics, since in the presence of correlations, the marginal states and the correlation matrix are not independent.
 Such NCP-maps have been discussed in the literature from a mathematical point of view \cite {PhysRevA.97.032127,shaji2005s,jordan2004dynamics}, and several theoretical results have been established relating to the violation of laws of physics as a consequence of NCP-maps \cite{buscemi2014complete,vinjanampathy2016correlations}.
-A good technique which does not assume of CP maps is process tensor tomography, though such techniques can be cumbersome.
-While state tomography of a $d\times d$ density matrix scales as $\mathcal{O}(d^2)$, process tomography scales as $\mathcal{O}(d^4)$ and process tensor tomography scales as $\mathcal{O}(d^6)$ \cite{Ringbauer2015}, making it impractical to perform process tomography or process tensor tomography on even modest systems.
-The fact that considering NCP maps for predicting dynamics is cumbersome has direct consequences that several forms of spectroscopic techniques are based on local master equations (like GLKS) which are based on CP maps formalism.
-Thus these techniques often rely on Hilbert space dimensionality of the system and the Born-Markov assumption.
-Hence it is essential to develop spectroscopic techniques that neither relies on the exact number of dimensions of the Hilbert space of the system nor on whether these degrees of freedom are interacting with an environment.
-Here, we propose one such method which we call Prepare Probe Spectroscopy (PrePSy).
+Process tensor tomography does not assume CP maps and is often used to characterize such maps.
+While state tomography of a $d\times d$ density matrix scales as $\mathcal{O}(d^2)$, process tomography scales as $\mathcal{O}(d^4)$ and process tensor tomography scales as $\mathcal{O}(d^6)$ \cite{Ringbauer2015}, making it impractical to characterize even modest systems.
+Thus experimental efforts till date for characterization have been majorly capable of only witnessing the presence of NCP maps by detecting initial correlations.
+Most of these techniques \cite{gessner2014local,smirne2011experimental,li2011experimentally} rely on measurement of the change in trace distance in time between two states which initially have same system marginal states.
+Another method \cite{yu2019experimental} to witness initial correlation is by measuring the conditional past-future correlations.

-We propose a modification of two-dimensional phase-coherent spectroscopy and show that we can selectively detect different types of environmental correlations and furthermore measure them under some assumptions (detailed below).
-Our spectroscopic method extracts information about the system-environmental initial correlations by utilizing the role measurements play on correlated systems.
-Such methods were previously used to characterize NCP maps \cite {modi2012operational}, modify information theoretic bounds \cite {vinjanampathy2015entropy} and witness initial correlations \cite {nahar2018preparations}.
-We begin by describing the three steps - Prepare, Evolve, and Probe, belonging to PrePSy in Section 2.
-We elaborate on this technique with a toy model in Section 3 and demonstrate how to detect and measure correlations.
-Further, we emphasize the advantage of this tool by characterizing the effective photon mediated interaction between a pair of NVs in a hybrid quantum system of multiple NVs trapped within a cavity in Section 4.